Culture of Wallis and Futuna: Tourism

 There is not much tourism in the two islands.
 The natural heritage of the territory is largely preserved; there are not many recreational sites in Wallis and Futuna.
-Some of the cultural heritages that attract tourists are the grave of Saint Pierre Chanel who was canonized in 1954 and other natural attractions of lakes, lagoons and beaches, and sports activities such as golfing (6 hole course in Wallis), diving and flying.
+Some of the cultural heritages that attract tourists are the grave of Saint Pierre Chanel who was canonized in 1954 and other natural attractions of lakes, lagoons and beaches, and sports activities such as golfing (there is a six-hole course in Wallis), diving and flying.
 Uvea Museum Association is a military museum dedicated to preserving the history of the Second World War in the territory.

 Traditional monarchies and their role

 Wallis and Futuna is an overseas collectivity of the French Republic.
 The collectivity is made up of three traditional kingdoms: ʻUvea, on the island of Wallis, Sigave, on the western part of the island of Futuna, and Alo, on the island of Alofi and on the eastern part of the island of Futuna.
-The current King of Uvea is Kapiliele Faupala and the current King of Sigave is Visesio Moeliku.
-They have reigned since 2008 and 2004, respectively.
+The current King of Uvea is Patalione Kanimoa and the current King of Sigave is Visesio Moeliku.
+They have reigned since 2016 and 2004, respectively.
 The king of Alo is Petelo Sea who is crowned in 2014.
 The three Kings are part of the government of the overseas collectivity.